Distribution-sensitive Information Retention for Accurate Binary Neural Network: Distribution-sensitive Information Retention Network

+To make a balance between them, and obtain the optimal approximation of gradients in the backward propagation, we proposed Distribution-sensitive Two-stage Estimator (DTE). {Based on the analysis above, an intuitive backward propagation solution is using a shape-flexible soft function to approximate the gradient for meeting the information retention requirements in different training stages.
+The hyperbolic tangent (tanh) function $y=\tanh(x)$ is one of the ideal basic approximation functions, which has a centrosymmetric shape same as the sign function, and also has limits of 1 and -1 when $x\rightarrow\infty$ and $x\rightarrow-\infty$, respectively.
+And in order to make the function more flexible to adapt to the requirements of different stages, the form of DTE is defined as}

-where $g(x)$ represents the derivable approximate substitute for the forward $\mathtt{sign}$ function in the backward propagation, and $x$ denotes the random variable sampled from the full-precision parameter $\mathbf x$.
-The $k$ and $t$ are distribution-sensitive variables, which changes along with the training process to restrict the shape of approximate function
+{where $k$ and $t$ denote the coefficients that determine the specific shape of the function,} $g(x)$ represents the derivable approximate substitute for the forward $\operatorname{sign}$ function in the backward propagation, and $x$ denotes the random variable sampled from the full-precision parameter $\mathbf x$.
+The $k$ and $t$ are distribution-sensitively change during the training process to restrict the shape of approximate function:

-where $i$ denotes the current epoch and $N$ is the number of total epochs, and $p(\cdot)$ is probability mass function of $x$ that reflects the distribution of the element values in the parameter $\mathbf x$. $\epsilon$ indicates the lower limit for the percentage of parameters with high updating capability, and $t_{\epsilon}$ means that the number of parameters in the range $[-t, t]$ is $\epsilon$ of the total.
-And $\epsilon$ is empirically set to $10\%$, taking both updating capability and accurate gradient into account. $T_{\min}$ and $T_{\max}$ are $10^{-1}$ and $10^1$, respectively.
+where $i$ denotes the current epoch, $N$ is the number of total epochs; $t_{\epsilon}$ means that the number of parameters in the range $[-t, t]$ is $\epsilon$ of the total, where $\epsilon$ indicates the lower limit for the percentage of parameters with high updating capability and is empirically set as $10\%$ to take both updating capability and accurate gradient into account; {$t_{100\%}$ is defined as $t_{100\%}=\max(|\textbf{x}|)$, which determines the upper limit of valid update range for DTE;} $p(\cdot)$ is probability mass function of $x$ that reflects the distribution of the element values in the parameter $\mathbf x$; $T_{\min}$ and $T_{\max}$ are $10^{-1}$ and $10^1$, respectively.

 In order to retain the information originated from the loss function in the backward propagation, the DTE proposes a progressive distribution-sensitive two-stage method to obtain the approximation of gradients.